ledm/bgc-val-public/README.md

 ## Contributing back to BGC-val

 The gitlab server can also be used to share edits and push changes to the main repository.
-However, you will most likely not have persmission to push changes to the master copy of the repository.
+However, you will most likely not have permission to push changes to the master copy of the repository.

 Having said that, the gitlab server has a user friendly graphical user interface.
 If you